rrjoson/rrjoson.com/content/posts/2019-08-09-using-react-intl-hooks.md

 ## Conclusion

-We only removed single step and might not seem that much, but imagine if you would have to internationalize a large codebase, this can save you a lot of time.
+We only a removed single step and might not seem much, but imagine if you have to internationalize a large codebase, it might just save you some time.